An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Computational Experience

-We tested out our algorithm against the known mixed-integer optimization solver CPLEX v12.10, \cite{cplex}, conducting two types of analyses: \begin{itemize} \item \textit{Computational time analysis}, where we compare our timing with the one required for CPLEX to reach a solution as good as ours.
+We tested out our algorithm against the branch-and-cut algorithm implemented in the known commercial solver CPLEX v12.10, \cite{cplex}, conducting two types of analyses: \begin{itemize} \item {\textit{Objective value analysis}}, where we study the objective value, i.e. the makespan $C_{max}$, reached by the algorithm in CPLEX when its time limit is locked to be no more than our timing.

-\item \textit{Quality of the solution analysis}, where we study the quality of the solution reached by CPLEX when its time limit is locked to be no more than our timing.
+\item \textit{Computational time analysis}, where we compare our timing with the one required for the algorithm in CPLEX to reach a solution as good as ours in terms of objective value, i.e. the makespan $C_{max}$.

 \end{itemize}